ddsky/spoonacular-api-clients/perl/docs/DefaultApi.md

 my $api_instance = WWW::OpenAPIClient::DefaultApi->new(
 );

-my $upc = 33698816271; # double | The UPC of the product for that you want to find comparable products.
+my $upc = 33698816271; # double | The UPC of the product for which you want to find comparable products.

 eval {
     my $result = $api_instance->get_comparable_products(upc => $upc);